elabftw/elabdoc/doc/contributing.rst

 Glossary
 ````````
-* Experiments + Database items = Entities.
-So when you see Entity it means it can be an experiment or a database item
+* Experiments + Database items + Experiments Templates = Entities.
+So when you see Entity it means it can be an experiment/template or a database item.

 Build
 `````
 The javascript and css files are stored unminified in the source code.
 But the app uses the minified versions, so if you make a change to the javascript or css files, you need to rebuild them.
-An alternative is to edit the template and load the "src" version instead of the ".min" one.
-This way you can edit and reload directly without having to compile each time.

 * To minify files: